commonhaus/foundation/agreements/project-contribution/asset-transfer-agreement.md

 ### SCHEDULE D: Social Media and Email Accounts

-(List of project-specific social media and email accounts)
+This schedule identifies social media and email accounts used for public communication or identity of the Project.
+Assignor shall ensure the Sponsor is granted administrative access sufficient to preserve continuity and governance.
+Assignor may retain access or continue co-administration unless otherwise agreed.

 - __